Bossiskeyboard/backplate-bakeneko60/README.md

 backplate screws incase they gave you wrong lenght https://www.mcmaster.com/93395A196/

 Credits to Elaine for allowing me to make it open source and inspiration (consider supporting Elaine.
-If you have an opportunity to get a unikorn, I suggest you do so) since this keyboard here doesn't use the unikorn pcb, it is not considered to be a full clone of the keybaord
+If you have an opportunity to get a unikorn, I suggest you do so).
+Since this keyboard here doesn't use the unikorn pcb, it is not considered to be a full clone of the keybaord

 Credits to kkatano for the bakeneko keyboard